113ll3/Ibmclouddocscli/reference/ibmcloud/cf_index.md

 ## cf marketplace
 {: #cf_marketplace}

 Lists all of the services that are available in the marketplace.
-The services listed by this command are also shown in the {{site.data.keyword.Bluemix_notm}} Catalog.
+The services listed by this command are also shown in the {{site.data.keyword.cloud_notm}} Catalog.

 ```
 cf marketplace